zhonghan721/tp/docs/DeveloperGuide.md

 ### Add Customer

-1. Adding a Customer to the application
+1. Adding a Customer to the application.

    1. Prerequisites: Logged-in into the application with the `login`{.swift} command.
 There is currently no stored Customer with a phone number of 87654321.
 There is currently a stored Customer with a phone number of 87651234.